MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Setup/Mya-setup-checklist.md

 The steps in this topic describe how to configure MyAnalytics for the users in your organization.
 Before you begin setup, complete the following:

- * **Prerequisite software** - Confirm your organization has met the prerequisites as described in [plans and environments for MyAnalytics](../Overview/plans-environments.md).
+ * **Prerequisite software:** Confirm that your organization has met the prerequisites as described in [plans and environments for MyAnalytics](../Overview/plans-environments.md).
- * **Data privacy** - See the [MyAnalytics privacy guide](../Overview/Privacy-Guide.md) to understand how privacy is built into MyAnalytics and to learn what you can configure to address specific privacy requirements.
+ * **Data privacy:** See the [MyAnalytics privacy guide](../Overview/Privacy-Guide.md) to understand how privacy is built into MyAnalytics and to learn what you can configure to address specific privacy requirements.

 To configure MyAnalytics, see the following sections: